I2S9/i2s9.github.io/src/content/work/markdown-mystery-tour.md

 * Large C (strict) makes cost of misclassification high (hard margin); forcing the model to explain input data stricter and potentially over fit

-**Gamma parameters **: controls how far the influence of a single training set reaches
+Gamma parameters: controls how far the influence of a single training set reaches

 * Large gamma: close reach (closer data points have high weight)